 Overview

 For some, the loss of a pregnancy can be very hard.
 You may wonder why it happened.
-Miscarriages are common and are not caused by exercise, stress, or sex.
-Most happen because the fertilized egg in the uterus does not develop normally.
+Miscarriages are common and are not caused by things like exercise or sex.
+Most happen because the embryo doesn't develop properly.

 There is no treatment that can stop a miscarriage.
 If you are having a miscarriage, you have several options.
 As long as you do not have heavy blood loss, fever, weakness, or other signs of infection, you can let a miscarriage follow its own course.
 This can take several days.
 If you don't want to wait, you can take medicine to help the pregnancy tissue pass.
 Or you can have a surgical procedure to remove the tissue.